 Courses should be drawn from more than one of the three geographical areas: Russia, Eurasia (here understood as the former republics of the Soviet Union) and Eastern (and Central) Europe.

 - At least one of the elective courses must focus on a period before the 20th century.

 - At least one course must be taken from each of the following disciplinary categories: history, social sciences and humanities/arts.
 No single course can fulfill more than one disciplinary distribution requirement.

 - Elementary or intermediate language courses cannot be included as one of the five electives.
 A language course beyond the intermediate level can be counted toward one of the electives.

 - Credit for one-time courses, special topics courses and transfer or study abroad courses requires approval from the home campus faculty advisor to the program.

-Students who wish to apply for the Certificate can download the application form (MS Word .doc file) and submit it to on-campus advisors.
+Students who wish to apply for the certificate can download the application form and submit it to their on-campus advisor.